Pink Papershell

 Where To Find

-image of PInk Papershell Distribution Map
+Pink Papershell Distribution Map

-Shallow areas of medium to large rivers with slow current in silt, mud or sand.
+Shallow areas of medium to large rivers with slow current in silt, mud, or sand.

-Algae and fine particles of decaying organic matter; extracts nutrients and oxygen from water drawn into the body cavity through a specialized gill called the incurrent siphon; sediment and undigested waste are expelled through the excurrent siphon.
+Freshwater mussels consume algae, bacteria, and fine particles of decaying organic matter.
+They extract nutrients and oxygen from water drawn into the body cavity through a specialized structure called the incurrent siphon; sediment, undigested food, and waste (called pseudofeces) are expelled through the excurrent siphon.

 Life Cycle